 Over time, the pancreas 'tires' of this excess secretion and doesn’t make enough insulin to keep blood glucose levels in the normal range.
 When this occurs, a person is diagnosed with diabetes.

-How can you avoid diabetes?
-Eating balanced meals and snacks and incorporating regular movement are two of the best ways to mitigate or manage insulin resistance and reduce your risk.
+How to avoid diabetes: Eating balanced meals and snacks and incorporating regular movement are two of the best ways to mitigate or manage insulin resistance and reduce your risk of developing diabetes.

 Smaller, more frequent meals or snacks (and ideally, not skipping meals) can often be helpful for PCOS or anyone trying to optimize their nutritional balance.
 It helps keep hunger at bay and blood sugar stable, and can even help with Metformin tolerance (for those on this commonly used medication).